The Boy in the Dress (musical): Musical numbers

-Original Cast Recording
+Original cast recording

 A cast recording featuring the original Stratford-upon-Avon cast was released on 4 December 2020 on CD, iTunes, Spotify, Apple Music and YouTube Music.
 It features 21 tracks including 2 bonus demo tracks "If I Don't Cry" and "A House Without A Mum" by co-songwriter Robbie Williams.

 To launch the album, the RSC live streamed an event called The Boy in the Dress: A Celebration on 5 December 2020 which featured author David Walliams reading from the original novel and co-songwriter Guy Chambers performing songs with Toby Mocrei and Miriam Nyarko (reprising the roles of Dennis and Lisa James respectively).

+Williams recorded a version of "Disco Symphony" which was released as part of the deluxe edition of the XXV compilation album in 2022 with additional lyrics by comedian Jimmy Carr.

 Critical reception

 The musical's premiere in Stratford-upon-Avon received positive reviews from critics and audiences.
 It received five star reviews from The Independent, Financial Times, WhatsOnStage, Reviewshub and BroadwayWorld and four stars from The Guardian, The Observer, The Sun, Evening Standard and The Sunday Times.